Home Travel NPS States NPS Types

 NPS Image

-5/27/2010 Stopped at Hat Rock SP along the Lewis and Clark Trail [OR].
+5/27/2010 Stopped at Hat Rock SP along the Lewis and Clark Trail [OR] [and on the NPS Ice Age Floods National Geographic Trail (NGT)].
 Parked right near the eponymous rock structure and hiked up to it.
 L&C passed through here, noting the feature that can be seen from quite a way despite it not being that big.
-The rock is made of vertical columns, like many others in this region. ...
-Continued west, across the river into WA, and west a bit more to Horsethief Lake SP, now known as Columbia Hills SP.
-L&C passed through here [NHT in WA], although where they were is now under water due to the Dalles Dam.
-Checked out the exhibits of petroglyphs on rocks which were moved by the Corps of Engineers before the area flooded.
-Also saw Horsethief Butte.
+The rock is made of vertical columns, like many others in this region.
+Horsethief Lake/Columbia Hills State Park.

 The park sign